KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 ![config](img/troubleshooting/gldriver.png)

+Or manually edit `/boot/config.txt` and change:

+`dtoverlay=vc4-kms-v3d`

+to:

+`dtoverlay=vc4-fkms-v3d`

-That should make the touch work, if your screen is rotated 180 degrees, then you may need to adjust [the touch rotation](Hardware.md) as described in the Hardware page.
+and reboot, that should make the touch work, if your screen is rotated 180 degrees, then you may need to adjust [the touch rotation](Hardware.md) as described in the Hardware page.